 Pre-pandemic, many companies tried to roll out headline-grabbing benefits in order to woo talented working parents.
 Think: Unlimited sick leave, food vouchers, flexible working hours, and breastfeeding pods.
 But many of those are obsolete now and, in many cases, not really what parents want and need given the challenges of the COVID-19 pandemic.

-The truth is, in this new normal, parents need practical solutions.
+The truth is, in this new normal, parents need practical solutions in order to care for a younger child in the household while working.
 The best way to deliver them is to gather data and have conversations with staff to find out just what kind of support they need.